Medical Technology at Barry University

 Preparing for Certification

-Students graduating from the BS in Clinical Biology/Medical Technology Specialization Program are eligible to sit for the American Medical Technologists (AMT) and American Association of Bioanalysts (AAB) certifying exams.
-Please note that certification agencies may change the qualifying requirements; it is your obligation to meet those requirements.
+The BS in Clinical Biology/Medical Technology Specialization Program has received “Serious Applicant Status” from National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+Students graduating from the BS in Clinical Biology/Medical Technology Specialization Program are eligible to sit for the American Society for Clinical Pathology (ASCP), American Medical Technologists (AMT) and American Association of Bioanalysts (AAB) certifying exams.

 The program includes an internship (Clinical Experience) at a hospital or clinical site affiliated with Barry University.
 The internship provides practical hands-on experience that prepares the student for a career as a medical technologist.
 Internships are scheduled in accordance with the schedule of the assigned clinical site.
 Some clinical sites require early morning and/or late evening hours.
 It is the student’s responsibility to meet the schedule of the clinical site to which they have been assigned.

 Barry University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Barry University’s BS in Clinical Biology/Medical Technology Specialization Program is licensed and approved as an official training program by the Florida Department of Health.

 |ASCP Board Pass Rates for Medical Technology Specialization|

 |Graduate Placement Rates for Medical Technology Program|